ets-labs/python-dependency-injector/docs/providers/overriding.rst

 .. currentmodule:: dependency_injector.providers

-Any provider can be overridden by another provider.
+You can override any provider by another provider.

 When provider is overridden it calls to the overriding provider instead of providing the object by its own.